alen6516/c_sample/hash_table/README.md

 * test.c
     * user program to simulate multiple insertion and deletion

-* string hash comed from this page: https://stackoverflow.com/questions/7666509/hash-function-for-string
+* string hash came from this page: https://stackoverflow.com/questions/7666509/hash-function-for-string

 /*
  * implement a hash table to store strings
  * struct: